mlpack/mlpack/doc/tutorials/movement_recognition.md

 ### Setting up the cross-compilation toolchain

-Since the device is resource constrained with only 28 MB available RAM, therefore, we cross-compile on a host `x86_64` machine and copy the static binaries on the target machine, exactly as we did in the [Raspberry Pi tutorial](../embedded/crosscompile_armv7.md).
+Since the device is resource constrained with only 28 MB available RAM, we cross-compile on a host `x86_64` machine and copy the static binaries on the target machine, exactly as we did in the [Raspberry Pi tutorial](../embedded/crosscompile_armv7.md).
 The board uses a RISC-V C906 core, so we need a `riscv64-lp64d` [Bootlin](https://toolchains.bootlin.com/) toolchain.
 Our target in this tutorial to produce